Federated Transfer Learning with Differential Privacy: Low-Dimensional Linear Regression

 \section{Low-Dimensional Linear Regression}

 In this section, we consider a linear regression problem under the FTL setup.
 In particular, we study private gradient descent schemes that satisfy the FDP constraint (\Cref{def:interactive-FDP}).
-We focus on the low-dimensional case in this section, where the number of features $d$ satisfies $d \leq n_0$, but it is allowed to be a function of $n_0$.
+We focus on the low-dimensional case in this section, where the number of features $d$ satisfies $d \leq n_0$, though $d$ may grow with $n_0$.
 The more challenging high-dimensional counterpart is studied in \Cref{sec:highd-regression}.